matthewowen/listtolight/README.markdown

 With listToLight, any images in lists will be 'lightboxified'.
 This means that the list will turn into a scrollable slideshow, activated by clicking on an image.
 The original list will also have a class added, so that you can style the inline images appropriately (eg turning them into thumbnails).

+The slideshow can be scrolled and closed using the buttons provided or using your keyboard (left arrow/right arrow/esc)

 ## Usage

 Include the 'ltl' directory in your static tree.
 Include the files comme ça: